Grow your business with Edge Computing: How APC by Schneider Electric ensures success

 A common theme between these trends is large amounts of data being generated locally and a need for very fast system performance.
 For edge computing, especially where arrays of sensors are supporting VR/AR/MR, applications benefit from network transmission delay (latency) of less than 1ms.
 That’s a practical impossibility with cloud-only architecture which necessarily has to traverse longer WAN links, out to the internet and back.

-These technical requirements underpin very human needs which shape customer purchasing habits, according to Schneider Electric National Sales Manager Vishal Nayak.
+These technical requirements underpin very human needs which shape customer purchasing habits, according to Jason Molloy, Schneider Electric Business Development Manager NZ & South Pacific.

 This level of extreme targeting makes experiences – whether in retail or education – much more relevant and once we get a taste of that, we want it everywhere.

-"If we can't get it from one supplier, we move on to another who can," Nayak said.
+"If we can't get it from one supplier, we move on to another who can," Molloy said.

 These demands can be catered for through edge computing deployments that provide very fast compute resources with low network latency, but with the repeat deployability and manageability of data centre environments.